gturri/dokuJClient/README.md

 To who
 ------
-The preference goes to the [Wordl Wildlife Fund](https://support.worldwildlife.org/site/SPageServer?pagename=main_onetime) (WWF) because the are both protecting biodiversity and fighting climate change effectively.

-If it isn't possible, any association acting for the environment would do the trick.
+Any association acting for the environment

 How
 ---